-All costs proposed on sponsored project must be allowable under the Office of Management and Budget Circular A-21, Cost Principles for Educational Institutions.
+All costs proposed on sponsored project must be allowable under Title 2, Subpart A, Chapter II, Grants and Agreements, Part 200 – Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (aka “Uniform Guidance”).
 Allowable costs are those costs that are reasonable, allocable, treated consistently, and that conform to specific programmatic limitations.
 In rare instances, an exception to these requirements can be made.
 These exceptions are called “Unlike Circumstances”.
 An example of an Unlike Circumstance exception is if a project seeks to test inebriated drivers’ response times.
-Alcohol is prohibited under A-21.
-However, alcohol would be allowed due to its direct application in the study.
-Costs and their allowance are described in detail in Section J of A-21.
+Alcohol is prohibited under the Uniform Guidance (Section 200.423) However, alcohol would be allowed due to its direct application in the study.
+Costs and their allowance are described in detail in Subpart E, Cost Principles (Sections 200.400-.475).
 Please contact the Office of Research Administration and Sponsored Programs if you believe that your project meets an Unlike Circumstance exception.

 Salary for faculty and other personnel are estimated using the percentage of the individual’s annual salary, regardless of whether the individual is on a nine, eleven, or twelve month contract.
 For example, if a faculty member earns $50,000 a year and will expend ten percent of his annual effort on a project, the resulting salary would be $5,000.
 Under no circumstances should salary be budgeted as an hourly rate.
 If hourly rates are requested, please contact the RASP before moving forward.
 If you choose to add your salary in Cayuse 424, the software will automatically calculate your project salary amount by the percent of effort or monthly effort.